 Romney, West Virginia

 Hooks Tavern is a large "L" shaped house east of Capon Bridge.
-It is currently for sale.
+It seems to currently be used for storage purposes.

 The William Washington Home is the home of William and Annie Washington, among the first freed blacks to build a house and develop land for other freed blacks.